binarynonsense/comic-book-reader/README.md

   - .pdf
   - .epub (images only)
   - image files (.jpg, .png, .webp or .avif)
-  - including password protected pdf, cbz (AES encryption not supported), cb7 and cbr files.
+  Including password protected pdf, cbz (AES encryption not supported), cb7 and cbr files.
 - Windowed (simple UI) and full-screen (no UI) modes.
 - 'Fit to width', 'fit to height' and a customizable 'scale to height' page views.
 - Page rotation.